-While entering data in the Urban Forestry Grants Application, form 8700-298, use the tab key to navigate from field to field.
-Click N/A for any question that does not apply to your project.
+While entering data in the Urban Forestry Grants Application, use the tab key to navigate from field to field.
+You can also click using your mouse.

-1. In Section I, select the appropriate Grant Type - Regular or Startup.
+1. Section I: Select the appropriate Grant Type - Regular or Startup.
 The form will modify based on your selection.
 Should you need to convert to the other grant type, data already entered will be maintained.
 Even so, check to be sure all fields in the current version of the application are completed.